bmp-dot/test/index.rst

 .. figure:: ./images/cloudgoatout.png
    :alt: cgsetup
 |
-.. note::  **Copy the response to a text file** you will need the EC2 IP
+.. note::  **Copy the response to a text file**.
+You will need the EC2 IP

 Start attack
 ============